zettajs/zettajs.github.io/projects/_posts/2014-10-13-Hello-World.md

 ## Visit a Hosted Zetta Instance

-We have an instance of zetta running on **heroku** for you to play with at [http://hello-zetta.herokuapp.com](http://hello-zetta.herokuapp.com).
+We have an instance of Zetta running on **heroku** for you to play with at [http://hello-zetta.herokuapp.com](http://hello-zetta.herokuapp.com).

 1. Visit the remote Zetta instance in the [Zetta Browser](http://browser.zettajs.io/#/overview?url=http:%2F%2Fhello-zetta.herokuapp.com%2F).
 2. Take note of what you see here - this is the *before* state